 In 1969, oil was discovered in the Ekofisk offshore field in the North Sea, marking the beginning of Norway’s oil wealth.
 It soon became apparent that the management of oil assets and revenues would be decisive for the Norwegian economy.

 Revenues from natural resources such as oil, gas and minerals are known to be finite and volatile.
-When generated revenues are large enough, there are three main risks for the host country, the first two concerning governance, the third economic stability:
+When generated revenues are large enough, three main risks can be identified for the host country, the first two concerning governance, the third economic stability:

-- From an ownership view, natural resources assets belong to the public.
-Politics acting as trustees for the public have to make sure, the asset values are managed sustainably so that future generations also can participate in the revenue, generated by these assets
+- From an ownership perspective, natural resources can be viewed as assets that belong to the public.
+In this scenario, politicians acting as trustees for the public should make sure the asset values are managed sustainably so that future generations can also benefit from the revenue generated by these assets.

 - From a governance perspective, there is a risk of falling into “the resource curse”, by which countries mismanaging revenues suffer corruption, poverty of the local population, and even conflict.

 - From an economic angle the country can experience the wasteful spending of wealth, inflation, and deindustrialisation.
-This phenomenon is known as the “Dutch disease”, in reference to the 1960s economic crisis in the Netherlands after the discovery of North Sea natural gas.
+This phenomenon is sometimes referred to as the “Dutch disease”, in reference to the 1960s economic crisis in the Netherlands after the discovery of North Sea natural gas.